 Natural cedar shake siding has been a tradition for many years because it creates a beautiful coastal look like those often found in New England and Scandinavian homes.
-However, the beauty of the wood and natural weathered look that it creates also comes with a host of problems from mold and mildew to the high cost of installation of material with a low fire resistance.
+However, the beautiful wood and natural weathered look it creates also comes with a host of problems that range from mold and mildew to the high cost of installation and low levels of fire resistance.

 Common Vinyl Siding Problems

 Vinyl cedar shake siding looks nice, but it’s fragile and prone to cracks.
-As the weather changes and causes the siding to warm up and/or freeze, the siding expands and contracts, which results in cracks.
-It is also prone to damage from impacts that can happen, often from hail or from a ball or rock hitting the siding.
+As the weather changes and causes the siding to increase and decrease in temperature, the siding expands and contracts, resulting in cracks in the siding.
+It is also prone to damage from impacts, specifically from hail, rocks, or other spherical objects.

-Painting vinyl siding is an option if you want to return the home to its original condition, but painted vinyl siding has a tendency to peel and flake over time, which puts you right back to where you started and increases the level of maintenance.
+Painting vinyl siding is an option if you want to return the home to its original condition, but painted vinyl siding has a tendency to peel and flake over time, putting you back in the same place and increasing your maintenance work.

 Requires Regular Maintenance

 Vinyl shake siding requires regular maintenance over time.